symfony/symfony-docs/book/templating.rst

 layout.

 .. index::
-   single: Templating; Output escapgin
+   single: Templating; Output escaping

 Output Escaping
 ---------------

-When generating HTML from a template, there is awlays a risk that a template variable may output unintended HTML or dangerous client-side code.
+When generating HTML from a template, there is always a risk that a template variable may output unintended HTML or dangerous client-side code.
 The result is that dynamic content could break the HTML of the resulting page or allow a malicious user to perform a `Cross Site Scripting`_ (XSS) attack.
 Consider